Breathing Problems Solved

 Typical mind states Confusion, anxiety, depression Focus, concentration, clarity

-Craving for coffee, sugar and junk foods Present Absent
+Craving for sugar and junk foods Present Absent

 Addictions to smoking, alcohol, and drugs Possible Absent